thoughtbot/superglue/docs/tutorial.md

 Superglue.

 ### Start with the usual
-Lets begin by adding a route and a controller to an app.
+Let's begin by adding a route and a controller to an app.

 === "`routes.rb`"
     in `app/config/routes.rb`